bitstadium/HockeySDK-Unity-Windows/README.md

 ## Supported Platforms
 As of now we support Unity WP8 builds, but we plan to add support for other Windows platforms soon.

-This is an alpha version.
-Please report any bugs/feature requests as Github tickets.
-Thanks!

 ## Features & Installation